 3.1 General: All students of the University and, to the extent applicable, all student organizations are expected and required to obey federal, state, and local laws, to comply with the policies of the Fairmont State University Board of Governors, with institutional or campus rules and regulations, with directives issued by any University official, and to observe standards of conduct appropriate for an academic institution.

 a) Sexual Misconduct.
-“Sexual Misconduct” is defined in Fairmont State University Board of Governors Policy GA-01: Rule Regarding Discrimination, Harassment, Sexual Harassment, Sexual Misconduct, Domestic Misconduct, Stalking, Retaliation, and Relationships.
+“Sexual Misconduct” is defined in Fairmont State University Board of Governors Rule GA-01: Rule Regarding Discrimination, Harassment, Sexual Harassment, Sexual Misconduct, Domestic Misconduct, Stalking, Retaliation, and Relationships.
 In summary, it means “Sexual Assault” or “Sexual Exploitation.”

 b) Prohibited Drug-Related Conduct.
 “Prohibited drug related conduct” means (1) possessing; (2) manufacturing; (3) producing; (4) distributing; (5) selling; (6) possessing with the intent to distribute or sell; or (7) being under the influence of any illicit drug, synthetic drug, or other controlled substance.
 It also means (8) using any prescribed drug in a manner inconsistent with the prescription; (9) driving or operating a vehicle while under the influence of any illicit drug, synthetic drug, or other controlled substance; or (10) intentionally or recklessly inhaling ingesting, or using in any manner inconsistent with its purpose any chemical, liquid, substance or other compound.